- Current Protocols in Bioinformatics

 Unit 10.5 Using Galaxy to Perform Large-Scale Interactive Data Analyses

-Unit 10.6 Obtaining Comparative Genomic Data with the VISTA Family of Computational Tools
+Unit 10.6 Obtaining Comparative Genomic Data with the VISTA Family of Computational Tools./Chapter 11 Assembling Sequences:

 Unit 11.1 Large Scale Sequencing